yilmazdoga/yilmazdoga.net/index.md

 ## About

-Doğa Yılmaz is a senior computer science student at Özyeğin University.
+Doğa Yılmaz is a senior computer science student at Ozyegin University.
 He is currently working on denoising autoencoders.
 <br/>

 ## Education